 Seeding

-The final inoculum was seeded by swabbing on petri dishes., The swab is soaked in the bacterial suspension and then squeezed firmly onto the inner wall of the tube.
+The final inoculum was seeded by swabbing on Petri dishes., The swab is soaked in the bacterial suspension and then squeezed firmly onto the inner wall of the tube.
 Then it is rubbed on the entire surface of the Mueller Hinton (MHA) surface, from top to bottom in tight streaks.
 The operation is repeated three (3) times by turning the box 60° each time.
-Seeding is completed by passing the swab on the periphery of the agar (Djelloul-Daouadji, 2010; Rahal, 2011; Chaabane and Latreche, 2020).
+Seeding is completed by passing the swab on the periphery of the agar (Djelloul-Daouadji, 2010; Rahal, 2011; Chaabane &Latreche, 2020).
 After seeding, nine (09) antibiotic-impregnated discs (Bio-rad, France) of the β-lactam family (Amoxicillin + clavulanic acid, Aztreonam, Ceftriaxone, Imipenem, Meropenem), Quinolone (Ciprofloxacine), Tetracycline (Tetracycline), Nitrofuran (Nitrofurantoin, Trimethoprim/Sulfamethoxazole) were disposed on the surface of MHA using some pre-sterilized forceps.
 The boxes were left at room temperature for about 15 minutes after the discs were placed, to allow a pre-diffusion of antibiotics, and then incubated at 37°C for 24 hours.
 After incubation, the inhibition diameters around the antibiotic discs were measured.
 The strains were then categorized as Sensitive, Intermediate, or Resistant by comparing these diameters to critical diameters for enterobacteria (for each antibiotic) fixed by CA-SFM/ EUCAST (2023).

 Statistical analysis